yizhisec/delayed/README.md

 ## Requirements

-1. Python 2.7 or later.
-(Tested on Python 2.7, 3.3 - 3.7 and PyPy 3.5.)
+1. Python 2.7 or later, tested on Python 2.7, 3.3 - 3.7 and PyPy 3.5.
+All the processes of a task queue should use the same version of Python.
-2. Most UNIX-like systems (with os.fork() and select.poll() implemented).
-(Tested on Ubuntu and macOS.)
+2. Most UNIX-like systems (with os.fork() and select.poll() implemented), tested on Ubuntu and macOS.
 3. Redis 2.6.0 or later.
+4. Keep syncing time among all the machines of a task queue.

 ## Getting started